Choosing a rosin press bag is simple… or is it?

-Rosin press screen size beguiles newcomers, but it doesn’t have to.
-In this guide, we explain why screen size is important and how to select the rosin bag micron size that will work best for you.
-And, (bonus!)
-Budsmith, an award-winning rosin producer from Humboldt County, stops by to drop some knowledge too.
+Rosin press screen sizes often confuse newcomers, but they don’t have to.
+In this guide, we explain why screen size is important and how to select the correct sized micron rosin bags that will work best for you for a better product and higher yield.
+In addition, Budsmith, an award-winning rosin producer from Humboldt County, shares some insights on pressing rosin and best micron sizes.

 The first thing to consider when choosing a rosin screen size is the material you’ll be pressing.
-Kief and bubble hash press differently than flower, and their qualities change how rosin flows through the mesh of the bag.
-When you press flower testing at 20% THC, most of the material isn’t going to flow, whereas with a bubble hash measuring 70% THC, it’s all going to melt pretty easily.
-Since the material flows easier, we recommend a finer, 36-micron screen for bubble hash/kief if you’re looking for super-quality product.
-A finer screen helps keep dusty particulate in the bag too.
-A 72-micron bag is an acceptable choice for kief and bubble hash too.
+Kief and bubble hash press differently than flower, and their qualities change how rosin flows through the mesh bag.
+When you press flower testing at 20% THC, most of the material isn’t going to flow, whereas, with bubble hash measuring 70% THC, it will all melt pretty easily.
+Since the material flows easier, we recommend a finer, 36-micron screen for bubble hash or kief if you’re looking for a high-quality product.
+A finer screen, like a 36-micron, helps keep dust particulates in the bag too.
+A 72-micron bag is also an acceptable choice for kief and bubble hash.

 “If I’m going for quality, I go with a 36-micron,” says Bud Smith, owner of Budsmith and winner of the Mecca Cup for best rosin.
 “Nothing over a 72.
 I’ve used a 25, and I felt like it was holding back a little too much of what I was trying to get out.”

-Yes, but not as much as you might think.
-Mr. Bud Smith (totally his God-given, family name) explains that tightening your screen size will indeed cut your yield a little bit, but the quality tradeoff makes it worth it.
+Rosin screen size does affect yield, but not as much as you might think.
+Bud Smith explains that tightening your screen size will indeed cut your yield a little bit, but the quality tradeoff makes it worth it.

 “It’s not a considerable drop-off.
 If you’re averaging 20% yields from a given strain using a 90, and you drop down to using a 36, you might drop down to a 17% yield,” says Bud.
 “I exclusively press on a 36 whether it’s flower or bubble hash.”
-Fortunately, the Triminator’s rosin bags are food grade and boil-resistant, so feel free to be creative and get that last 3% out of there!
-Tincture?
-Christmas cookies?
+Triminator’s rosin bags are food-grade and boil-resistant, so cultivators can get every last drop from each harvest.

-Not everyone is as quality-focused as Bud, so some prefer a 90-micron, 115-micron, or 120-micron bag for mass production.
+Not everyone is as quality-focused as Bud, so some prefer a 90-micron rosin bag, 115-micron, or 120-micron for mass production.
 These sizes are all great for flower, depending on the product you’re creating.
-But in the rosin industry, screens looser than 120-micron are seldom seen.
-This is because trichrome heads themselves—the most cannabinoid-rich part of the plant—are 120 microns in diameter or a little smaller.
-Even though the trichromes melt, this is still an obvious choice for the upper size limit on rosin bags.
+In the rosin industry, however, screens looser than 120-micron are seldom seen or used.
+This is because trichome heads themselves—the most cannabinoid-rich part of the plant—are 120 microns in diameter or a little smaller.
+Even though the trichomes melt, this is still an obvious choice for the larger micron size limit on rosin bags.

 “Sometimes, I don’t use a screen when I’m just pressing off some flower for myself to smoke.
 You’re gonna get a lot of the essential oils from the plant and the little bits, the orange hairs,” says Bud.
 Flower rosin pressed without a screen is one step in the direction of traditional smoking and one step away from the candy-sweet experience of dabbing.
 There’s truly no wrong way to consume this plant!
 If you’re pressing a small amount, or if you just want to save a couple of bucks on a bag, processing flower in the buff may be the way to go.
 Consumers, however, typically want clarity and don’t want to see chunky stuff in their retail products.